unpoly/unpoly/src/unpoly/pages/loading-indicators.md

 observe the `up:network:late` and `up:network:recover` events.

-To build a custom loading indicator, please an element like this in your application layout:
+To build a custom loading indicator, place an element like this in your application layout:

 ```html
 <loading-indicator>Please wait!</loading-indicator>